Stockwood Park

 Stockwood Park is a large urban park in Luton, Bedfordshire, in the Farley Hill estate.
 With period formal gardens, leading crafts museums, Stockwood Park Rugby Club and extensive golfing facilities, it is about 100 hectares in area.

 Golf Centre

-Stockwood Park Golf Centre is located in the stunning Bedfordshire countryside just a short drive south of Luton.
-It features a challenging 18 hole (par 69) course and a 9 hole (par 3) course, along with a Practice Facility and a FootGolf course.
-The course offers some of the best greens in the area, and narrow tree-lined fairways mean accuracy is tested.
+Stockwood Park Golf Centre is located in the Bedfordshire countryside just a short drive south of Luton.
+It features a 18 hole (par 69) course and a 9 hole (par 3) course, along with a Practice Facility and a FootGolf course.
+The course offers some of the greens in the area, and narrow tree-lined fairways mean accuracy is tested.
 The course is made up of a mixture of holes making it the perfect challenge for golfers at all levels.

 Visitors are able to take advantage of competitive 'Pay as you Play' rates, and regular players have the option of season tickets.
 The golf centre is also home to Stockwood Golf Club who run year-round competitions.